-This series is written with the voice of TCK adults, expat parents, children, and young adults all currently or recently living in China.
+This article is written with the voice of expat parents, children, and young adults all currently or recently living in China.

 If you make a conscious decision to become an expat anywhere in the world, it’s best to adopt the philosophy, “embracing where you live”.
 You and your children will get so much more out of the incredible experience of living abroad if you do!